Skip to main content

 Biography

-I joined Durham University an Associate Professor in African literature in September 2020.
-Prior to that, I taught at SOAS, University of London, Manchester Metropolitan University and City University of London.
-At City, I founded the Postcolonial Studies Seminar Series, which featured speakers such as Chimamanda Ngozi Adichie, Nawal El Saadawi and Gary Younge.
+I joined Durham University as an Associate Professor in African Literature in September 2020.
+Before that, I held teaching positions at Goldsmiths, University of London, Manchester Metropolitan University, and City University of London.
 I completed my PhD in African Literary Studies at SOAS, where I am now a Research Associate in the Centre for African Studies.

-My recent scholarship centres on the legacies of the Nigeria-Biafra war.
-I am currently collaborating on a multifaceted project, which has included an international conference, a touring art exhibition and a documentary film series.
-I am working with the Nigeria Arts Society UK (NASUK) in curating the Legacies of Biafra exhibition.
-In January 2020, the documentary film In the Shadow of Biafra which I produced and co-wrote with Dr Nathan Richards, was launched after preview screenings in London (National Theatre), Accra (Pa Gya!
+My current research focuses on the legacies of the Nigeria-Biafra war, engaging with its ongoing cultural, literary, and historical impact.
+I am collaborating on a multifaceted project that has included an international conference, a touring art exhibition, and a documentary film series.
+One notable element is my work with the Nigeria Arts Society UK (NASUK) on curating the Legacies of Biafra exhibition.
+In January 2020, I co-wrote and produced the documentary In the Shadow of Biafra with Dr Nathan Richards, which premiered with screenings in London (National Theatre), Accra (Pa Gya!
 Festival), and Nairobi (ASAA conference).
-In the Shadow of Biafra explores how writers have engaged and continue to engage with the war, and features contributions from Chukwuemeka Ike, Nnedi Okorafor and Chimamanda Ngozi Adichie.
-I am currently working on a monograph which explores the role of the literary and visual arts in the cultural memory of the Nigeria-Biafra war.
+The film explores topics such as the memory of the war, the inheritance of trauma, and the role of writers during the conflict, and includes interviews with authors including Chimamanda Ngozi Adichie, Nnedi Okorafor, and Chukwuemeka Ike.
+I am also completing a monograph that examines the role of literary and visual arts in shaping the cultural memory of the Nigeria-Biafra war.

-In 2016, the BBC and the Arts and Humanities Research Council (AHRC) selected me as one of their ‘New Generation Thinkers’.
-This has seen me feature on radio programmes and create content for BBC Radio 3, BBC World Service, BBC Radio 4 and BBC Arts Online.
-I recently contributed to the BBC Four documentary film on African Literature, Africa Turns the Page, produced by, David Olusoga.
+In 2016, I was selected by the BBC and the Arts and Humanities Research Council (AHRC) as one of their ‘New Generation Thinkers’.
+This recognition has led to numerous contributions across BBC platforms, including Radio 3, BBC World Service, Radio 4, and BBC Arts Online.
+Recently, I contributed to the BBC Four documentary Africa Turns the Page, produced by David Olusoga, which focuses on African literature.

 Publications